An introduction to our Committee members:

 a.t.m.61@icloud.com

 Anne first learnt of the FSFA group through good friend and work colleague Therese Sakamoto.
 Working at a local primary school, she is involved in its Japanese programs.
 Recently deciding to join the FSFA committee, Anne looks forward to supporting the festivals and activities held throughout the year to highlight the sister cities wonderful connections.
 She enjoys the taiko drumming classes, travel photography, and loves the art of Shibori and Japanese calligraphy.
-Anne will travel to Japan in late March 2024 to experience the cherry blossom (sakura) for the first time.
+Anne travelled to Japan in late March 2024 to experience the cherry blossom (sakura) for the first time.

 Anne first learnt of the FSFA group through good friend and work colleague Therese Sakamoto.
 Working at a local primary school, she is involved in its Japanese programs.
 Recently deciding to join the FSFA committee, Anne looks forward to supporting the festivals and activities held throughout the year to highlight the sister cities wonderful connections.
 She enjoys the taiko drumming classes, travel photography, and loves the art of Shibori and Japanese calligraphy.
-Anne will travel to Japan in late March 2024 to experience the cherry blossom (sakura) for the first time.
+Anne travelled to Japan in late March 2024 to experience the cherry blossom (sakura) for the first time.